kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 - **Involuntary disruptions:** This change only affects the Eviction API (voluntary disruptions).
 It does not handle involuntary disruptions such as node failure, manual pod deletion, Kubelet pressure evictions, or Taint Manager evictions.
 - **Workload controller behavior:** This change will not affect how controllers (Deployment, StatefulSet, LeaderWorkerSet) manage the lifecycle or recovery of pods.
-We assume these controllers correctly set `workload.name` and `workload.podGroup` on pods they manage.
+We assume these controllers correctly set `schedulingGroup.podGroupName` on pods they manage.
 - **Scheduling:** There will be no changes to the scheduler or gang scheduling logic.
 This KEP only concerns eviction of already-scheduled pods.
 - **Health definitions:** We will not introduce new definitions of partial replica health (e.g. percentages).
-We follow the Workload API definition: a replica is healthy if and only if `healthy_pods` >= `minCount`.
+We follow the PodGroup API definition: a replica is healthy if and only if `healthy_pods` >= `minCount`.
-- **Mixed scopes:** We will not support PDBs that select a combination of Workload-managed pods and independent pods when `budgetScope` is set to `Workload`.
-For safety (i.e. no unintended evictions), any pods missing a workload reference will be treated as unhealthy rather than as a separate healthy replica.
+- **Mixed scopes:** We will not support PDBs that select a combination of pods with a schedulingGroup and independent pods when `budgetScope` is set to `PodGroup`.
+For safety (i.e. no unintended evictions), any pods missing a schedulingGroup reference will be treated as unhealthy rather than as a separate healthy replica.
-- **Other objects:** We will not modify the Pod spec, Workload API, or any other resources other than `PodDisruptionBudget`.
+- **Other objects:** We will not modify the Pod spec, PodGroup API, or any other resources other than `PodDisruptionBudget`.

 ## Proposal